peychart/chef-haproxy-ng/README.md

  Configuration can be defined in a data bag "service" (see: https://github.com/peychart/chef-serviceAttributes) where each provided service is described.

- This cookbook must be re-executed on each node when adding a new node to the cluster.
-All nodes found in the same domain (search in ohai database) are added.
+ This cookbook must be re-executed on each existing node when adding a new node to the cluster.
+All nodes found in the same dnsdomainname (search in ohai database) are added.

 eg:
 <pre>